lgibelli/singularity-docs/index.rst

 image.create
 ------------

-.. _sec:imagecreate:
+.. \_sec:imagecreate:

 | A Singularity image, which can be referred to as a “container,” is a
   single file that contains a virtual file system.
-As of Singularity 2.4, we strongly recommend that you build (create and install) an image using <a href="#sec:buildcontainer">build</a>.
+As of Singularity 2.4, we strongly recommend that you build (create and install) an image using .
 If you have reason to create an empty image, or use create for any other reason, the original command is replaced with a more specific .
 After creating an image you can install an operating system, applications, and save meta-data with it.
 | Whereas Docker assembles images from layers that are stored on your
   computer (viewed with the command), a Singularity image is just one file that can sit on your Desktop, in a folder on your cluster, or